akinomyoga/ble.sh/.github/ISSUE_TEMPLATE/00_T1-bug_report.md

 ---
-name: "(English) Bug report"
+name: "(English) Bugs / Problems"
-about: Create a report to help us improve
+about: Create a report to fix problems

 ---